jCalamari/icm/README.md

 ## Injectable Configuration Module

-An extension to `Playframework` adding injectable configuration.
+An extension to `Playframework` adding injectable configuration in form of `play.api.inject.Module` - implemented with `Playframework` API.
 Having a following `application.conf`:

 ```